jopemachine-arvis/arvis/documents/keyword-description.md

 type: `actions (object)`

-actions to be triggered by the `keyword`.
+Actions to be triggered by the `keyword`.

 [Click to view "actions" type](./documents/actions-description.md)